AndyLPK247/smartbear-hands-on-ui-testing-python/README.md

 Be patient - tests may take a few seconds to complete.
 You can also check results on the CrossBrowserTesting website.

+## Writing New Tests
+This project can be the starting point for more testing.
+Try writing new tests on your own!
+Here are some ideas for additional DuckDuckGo tests:

+* use different search phrases
+* click a search result
+* do an image search
+* do a video search

+You can also try to write tests for other Web apps!

 ## Additional Resources

 * [CrossBrowserTesting](https://crossbrowsertesting.com/) website